CERN/CAiMIRA/README.md

 ### Running the profiler

+CAiMIRA includes a profiler designed to identify performance bottlenecks.
 The profiler is enabled when the environment variable `CAIMIRA_PROFILER_ENABLED` is set to 1.

 When visiting http://localhost:8080/profiler, you can start a new session and choose between [PyInstrument](https://github.com/joerick/pyinstrument) or [cProfile](https://docs.python.org/3/library/profile.html#module-cProfile).
 The app includes two different profilers, mainly because they can give different information.